Moving to Dortmund

 ------------------------------------------------------------------------------------------------------------------------------------------

 And how did it happen that I was cheated?
 As I wrote above, finding a WG is not easy, in particular if you are not in Germany yet.
-I wanted to have September free of any arrangements (because of my internship in Bonn), so I was looking for a WG during the sommer holidays.
-After spending two weeks by doing nothing else than reading and answering adverts, I was getting desperate.
-During the two weeks, some obvious scams appeared on my email (owner unexpectadly staying abroad, sending keys per post, ...); so I believed that I know how to discover deceptive proposals.
-The one trap I falled into looked more trustful.
-I have a signed contract, a copy of the landlady's passport, and even a reciept that I paid the deposit and the rent for the first month (I wouldn't expect to get any messages from a cheater after sending the money).
-Honestly, I was a bit suspicious even when sending the money, but I have decided that I don't have to be always so negative and distrastful.
+I wanted to have September free of any arrangements (because of my internship in Bonn), so I was looking for a WG during the summer holidays.
+After spending two weeks doing nothing else than reading and answering adverts, I was getting desperate.
+During the two weeks, some obvious scams appeared in my email (owner unexpectedly staying abroad, sending keys per post, ...); so I believed that I knew how to discover deceptive proposals.
+The one trap I fell into looked more trustful.
+I have a signed contract, a copy of the landlady's passport, and even a receipt that I paid the deposit and the rent for the first month (I wouldn't expect to get any messages from a cheater after sending the money).
+Honestly, I was a bit suspicious even when sending the money, but I have decided that I don't have to be always so negative and distrustful.
 And I really wanted to believe that I have found a flat.

 From the retrospective, I can see all the mistakes I have made.
 One above all: putting the documents next to each other, it is obvious that the signatures are absolutely identical, all of them being taken from the passport.